R-Lum/REPLAY-website/content/post/2025-06-11-luminescence-release-1-1-0/index.md

 ![Graphical snapshot](graphical-snapshot.png "Stored graphical output (left) and current graphical output (right)")

-When a new change is being prepared, we get warned when the stored snapshot (above left) differs from the current graphical output (above right).
+When a new change is being prepared, we get warned if the stored snapshot (above left) differs from the current graphical output (above right).
 This allows us to see quickly the impact the proposed changes, which is especially helpful to make sure that we don't commit changes without noticing unintended